 The month of August has not kind to my soul.
-I rushed my sister to hospital, timing pretty good as a few hours later her appendix burst.
+I rushed my sister to hospital – the was timing pretty good as a few hours later her appendix burst.
 I spent an amazing week caring for dad, working in the office and driving home to care for John, who had back pain.

 John had used Dr Google to diagnose himself.
-He soldiered on for a week longer, collapsing at random times.
+He soldiered on for a week longer, his legs collapsing under him at random times.
 I offered to take him to the doctors several times but he was stubborn.
 Until last Saturday…

 He collapsed in the toilet, the door closed.
 I had trouble getting to him.
 He finally dragged himself out and got to a sitting position.
 I am sure his knees are still broken but no one looked at those.